hugopl/gi-crystal/README.md

 The basic rules are:

 - All objects (except enums, flags and unions) are created in the heap (including non GObject C Structs).
-- Boxed structs memory are always allocated by GLib but owned by Crystal wrappers.
+- Boxed structs are always allocated by GLib but owned by Crystal wrappers.
+- If the struct is passed from C to Crystal with "transfer none", the struct is copied anyway to ensure that every Crystal object wrapper always points to valid memory.
+On "transfer full" no copy is needed.
 - All GObjects have just a pointer to the C object (always allocated by GLib) and always hold a reference during their lifetime

-### Gtk::Widget and derivated classes (⚠️ Not Implemented yet!)

-Not sure if this is going to work... but I took note.

-- If the object has full ownership, the `destroy` signal is connected to the `destroyed` slot to set the C pointer to `NULL `.
-- All access to the C pointer check for null pointers and throw an exception if the pointer is `NULL`.
-- At `finalizer` we do nothing it the C pointer is `NULL`.

 ### Interfaces

 GObject interfaces are mapped to Crystal modules + a dummy class that only implements this module, used when there's some function returning the interface.

-### Casts (⚠️ Not Implemented yet!)
+### Casts

-Upcasts must have no problems while downcasts must be done using `ClassName.cast(instance)`.
-Casts always imply in full transfer of memory ownership to the new object.
+Upcasts must have no problems while downcasts must be done using `ClassName.cast(instance)`, e.g.: `Gtk::Widget.cast(gobj)`.

+A cast just creates a new wrapper object, so it increases the object reference count and allocate memory for the Crystal object instance.

+No GTK warnings are triggered on bad casts, but it's on my plans to raise an exception if the cast can't be done and add a `cast?` method.

 ## Signal Connections